acmucsd/ctfbot/README.md

 /challenge attach del NAME [CHALLENGE_NAME]
 ```

-The first command will list all file attachements of a particular challenge.
+The first command will list all file attachments of a particular challenge.
 The current challenge can also be inferred if you are in a challenge channel.

 The second command will add a file attachment to an existing challenge.